manaralolasi/English2Arabic/README.md

-**Challenge #1**
-A 3 tier environment is a common setup.
-Use a tool of your choosing/familiarity create these resources.
-Please remember we will not be judged on the outcome but more focusing on the approach, style and reproducibility.

-Solution:

-3 tier application can be deployed in multilple ways.
+A 3 tier application can be deployed in multilple ways.
 For simplicity, I am planning to use docker containers to build the same.

 Three Tier architecture contains below components,
 1. Frontied tier: It will host the web application